kyma-project/kyma/docs/04-operation-guides/troubleshooting/service-mesh/smsh-03-istio-no-sidecar.md

 ## Cause

-By default, Kyma has sidecar injection disabled - a sidecar is not injected to any Pod in a cluster.
+By default, Kyma has sidecar injection disabled - there is no automatic sidecar injection into any Pod in a cluster.
 For more information, read the document about [enabling Istio sidecar proxy injection](../../operations/smsh-01-istio-enable-sidecar-injection.md).

 ## Remedy